Family and Friends

 - Share a meal with your loved one;

-- Discuss concerns with a Nurse and/or the Social Worker.
+- Discuss concerns with a Nurse, Social Worker and/or Admission Coordinator.

 The response from the elderly may be less noticeable with Residents who are cognitively impaired.